digitw1n/run-qubic-on-qemu/README.md

 ## Configure bridged interface on the host
+Consider using macvtap interface instead as described below Overview at the top of the page.
+You won't need to modify any configuration if you go the macvtap route.

 Once you have received your additional IP from Hetzner, configure the bridge interface on the host.
 Any mistakes here and your server will no longer be accessible and you will have to activate rescue system to recover it so please focus.